 - 1. Any BP or AP in question will be brought to Senior Management for review and discussion. - 2.
-If the Senior Management decides that the proposed new or revised policy or procedure is necessary, the policy and/or procedure will be assigned to a senior manager of the appropriate department (Student Services, Academic Services, Administrative Services, or Human Resources Office) to facilitate review and/or modification.
-At this time, the draft will be included on the BP/AP Control Form for tracking purposes.
+If Senior Management decides that the proposed new or revised policy or procedure is necessary, the policy and/or procedure will be assigned to a senior manager of the appropriate department (Student Services, Academic Services, Administrative Services, or Human Resources Office) to facilitate review and/or modification.
 If Senior Management decides that the proposed new policy or procedure or revision of an existing policy or procedure is not necessary, the Superintendent/President, or designee, will notify the requesting party in writing. - 3.
-Drafts of newly proposed or revised BP and/or AP will be distributed to senior administrators, presidents or designees of Academic Senate, District Governance Senate, CSEA, COSTA, COSAFA, Student Senate, District Governance Senate Committee co-chairs, Instructional Council, Management Council for a 30-day review/feedback period.
-The intent of this 30-day period is to allow for draft revisions to be on senate/committee/council agendas for first and second readings and comprehensive feedback and proposed substantive change if desired. - 4.
-Responses and/or proposed revisions from #3 above are sent by senate/council/committee cochairs to the senior administrator originator for a second review by Senior Management.
-Thirty (30) additional days may be approved by Senior Management if needed.
+Senior Management will determine whether each BP or AP is a 10+1 or Non 10+1.
+However, during the review process, Academic Senate may request that a Non 10+1 BP or AP be considered as a 10+1. - 4.
+Drafts of newly proposed or revised BPs and/or APs will be distributed to senior administrators, presidents or designees of Academic Senate, District Governance Senate, CSEA, COSTA, COSAFA, and Student Senate for a 30-day review/feedback period.
+The intent of this 30-day period is to allow for draft